Skip to main content

 San Francisco, California – October 17, 2024.

-The ASP is exited to announce Hakeem Oluseyi, astrophysicist, award-winning author and journalist, internationally recognized STEM educator, and inspiring science communicator, as Chief Executive Officer, effective November.
+The ASP is excited to announce Hakeem Oluseyi, astrophysicist, award-winning author and journalist, internationally recognized STEM educator, and inspiring science communicator, as Chief Executive Officer, effective November.

 Oluseyi earned his BS in Physics and Mathematics from Tougaloo College and MS and PhD Degrees in Physics from Stanford University launching him into a decades-long career of a uniquely professional blend of academic achievements, innovative research, inspired leadership, and entrepreneurial success.